 What Happens if You Walk Away From Credit Card Debt

 Credit card debt is one of the most common and pervasive forms of debt in the US.
-45.4% of American families carry credit card debt, with the average family balance over $6,700.
+Total credit card debt in the US reached an all-time high of $975.59 billion in early 2023.
+The average American owes $5,733 in credit card debt.
 But what happens if you just walk away?

 As with most debts, you’ll get a reminder first, and then more aggressive requests for payment.
 Once you miss a payment you will probably face a late fee and a penalty interest rate, which can escalate your balance very quickly.
 Your missed payments will be reported to the credit bureaus.
 After 90 days of non-payment, your account will be closed and you will no longer be able to make charges on the card.
 If you still fail to pay your account will be sold to a collection agency.